30 Jan #BookbedReadsPHLit Report for January

 What I liked: Aside from good character development, I also enjoyed how detailed this book is—from the description of weapons to the specifics of psychological trauma.

-What could have been done differently: (Highlight text to read.)
+However…: (Spoiler alert!
+Highlight succeeding text to read.)
 As I am a dentist by profession, I did not enjoy seeing one put in a bad light.
 It might push away those who have dentophobia even further!

 In a nutshell: This didn’t feel like I was reading a book out of my comfort zone.
 Instead, this even inspired me to practice writing other genre!
 So don’t fear, this lives up to the hype.
 A must-read especially for crime fic-loving bookworms.—LUCILLE DE MESA